lifeofreilly/design-patterns/README.md

 ## /iterator
 The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underling representation.

+## /mvc
+The Model–view–controller (MVC) is a software architectural pattern for implementing user interfaces.
+It divides a given software application into three interconnected parts, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.

 ## /nativeobserver
 The Weather Station from /observer reworked to use java.util.Observable